-Hi, my name is Shilpa Mehta and I am a lawyer with Feldstein Family Law Group.
+Hi, my name is Shana Gordon-Katz and I am a lawyer with Feldstein Family Law Group.

-Today I am going to talk to you about potential issues that may arise from your interest in a jointly held home, if the proper steps are not taken to protect your rights, during the early stages of your family law matter.
+Today I am going to talk to you about potential issues that may arise from your interest in a jointly held home if the proper steps are not taken to protect your rights in the early stages of your family law matter.

 When a couple makes an investment in a home, they often decide to take ownership of the property as joint tenants.
 While property and real estate law are beyond the scope of my practice, I can provide you with a cursory definition of joint tenancy.
-It is this:
+It is as follows:

 To avoid the possibility of this type of conflict in your own matter, it is most prudent to act proactively and take the necessary steps to secure your interests.

-If you would like to learn more about this or any other family law topics, visit our website.
-If you need legal advice about your own situation, please call us at (905) 581-7222 to schedule an initial consultation.
+If you would like to learn more about this or any other family law topics, visit our website at www.separation.ca.
+If you need legal advice about your own situation, please call us at 905-415-1636 to schedule a free initial consultation.
+Thanks for watching.